vsthai/ONPWebScout/README.md

 We also use a modified version of two class from [ScrapeGraphAI](https://github.com/ScrapeGraphAI/Scrapegraph-ai), licensed under the MIT license.
 The adapted code and the license text are in the `scrapegraphAI_extension/` directory.

+A sample brand list and explanation of the file format are in the `sample_brand_list/` directory.

 ## Requirements

 - Python 3.12